Peru Gay Group Trip: Lima, Cusco, Machu Picchu & the Sacred Valley

 -

 Our first stop is the spectacular Pisac ruins, high above the valley floor with views that will stop you in your tracks.
-Inca religious temples, astronomical observatories, and sweeping agricultural terraces stretch across the mountainside in a way that's almost hard to believe humans actually built.
+Inca religious temples, astronomical observatories, and sweeping agricultural terraces stretch across the mountainside - pretty unbelievable to see!
 Our private guide will bring the history and spiritual significance of this extraordinary site to life at every turn.

 -

 After the ruins, we'll drop down into the famous Pisac Market.
 This market is one of the most vibrant and authentic in all of Peru.
-Local Quechua artisans sell handwoven textiles, ceramics, jewelry, and goods you genuinely will not find anywhere else.
-Budget some time here (and some luggage space!).
+Local Quechua artisans sell handwoven textiles, ceramics, jewelry, and goods you won’t find anywhere else.
+Budget some time here (and some luggage space)!

 -